-The rigorous academic program at The Weber School is complemented by an active and robust experiential education.
+The challenging academic program at The Weber School is complemented by an active and robust experiential education.

 Research has proven that students whose social and emotional needs are being met actually perform better in the classroom, and we believe it wholeheartedly.
 To that end, we seek to experience and integrate non-classroom learning into the life of Weber students as much as possible.